sarthak395/Data-Analysis-Project/README.md

  - However , data suggests that judges in T-3 and T-4 states tend to have a longer tenure than judges in T-1 states .
 Does it indicate "youthness" or "Lack of Experience" in T-1 states ??

 ### 3) Combining All Cases Data and Judges Data to see cases per judge in various states
+- I calculate cases/judge = (Total Number of Cases in a state)/(Total Number of Judges in that state)
 - States with more cases / judge => Haryana , Karnataka ,Kerala , Chandigarh , Punjab
 - States with less cases / judge => Jharkhand  , Jammu and Kashmir  , Manipur , Mizoram and Sikkim
 - It is interesting to note that some states in here like Jharkhand and Jammu and Kashmir are densely populated and are not known to be "clean of crime" per se , but still they have very less cases per judge compared to other states .
 This makes us think that are all cases getting reported in these states ??
 Or are these states really "crime free" contrary to popular opinion ??